Breathing Problems and Deviated Septums: Symptoms, Treatments, and Surgery

 Overview: Fixing Nasal Breathing Problems and Aesthetic Issues

 Upon having difficulty breathing, it is important to first get medical advice to help develop an action plan to determine what your body needs.
 A physical exam can determine if nasal surgery will help you breathe easier.
-When rhinoplasty or septoplasty surgery is recommended in order to correct a deviated septum, plenty of individuals express desires to have their aesthetic concerns addressed along with the cosmetic surgery to correct their breathing issues.
+When rhinoplasty or septoplasty surgery is recommended to correct a deviated septum, plenty of individuals express desires to have their aesthetic concerns addressed along with the cosmetic surgery to correct their breathing issues.

 For example, if surgical correction of a deviated septum requires breakage of the nasal bones, the patient many times offers input to their board-certified plastic surgeon about the style of nose that they may prefer, such as having a bump on the bridge of the nose shaved down or bridge depressions repaired.